thesadru/genshin.py/docs/index.md

 # Overview

-Modern API wrapper for Genshin Impact built on [asyncio](https://docs.python.org/3/library/asyncio.html) and [pydantic](https://pydantic-docs.helpmanual.io/).
+Modern API wrapper for Genshin Impact & Honkai Impact 3rd built on [asyncio](https://docs.python.org/3/library/asyncio.html) and [pydantic](https://pydantic-docs.helpmanual.io/).

 The primary focus of genshin.py is convenience.
 The entire project is fully type-hinted and abstracts a large amount of the api to be easier to use.